Coronavirus Community Support

 Yes!
 You will need to appoint a coordinator who will receive telephone calls/emails, and organise volunteers to help the individuals in need.
 Please read our safeguarding guidance before undertaking this, and ensure broader government and NHS guidance is always followed.

-Please note that Devon County Council, Torbay Council, Dartmoor National Park Authority and Devon Community Foundation (incl Torbay & Plymouth) are all now offering small grants to facilitate coronavirus community responses, as well as small and large ones from the National Lottery.
+Please note that Devon Community Foundation, Devon County Council, Torbay Council, Dartmoor National Park Authority and Devon Community Foundation (incl Torbay & Plymouth) are all now offering small grants to facilitate coronavirus community responses, as well as small and large ones from the National Lottery.
+(NB funding rounds are subject to change – apologies if not all above are currently open).

 The response may include a new food bank / community larder (if there is already one locally) – please see our Foodbank page.